ChrisChinchilla/Chip-Shop/_manual/playing-the-game.md

 Use your favorite method for randomly selecting a starting player and play lasts for ten turns.

 # Phases per Turn
-Each turn consists of 7 short phases, these happen with all players undertaking each in sequence, clockwise.
-A turn ends after the last player has completed phase 7.
+Each turn consists of 6 short phases, these happen with all players undertaking each in sequence, clockwise.
+A turn ends after the last player has completed phase 6.

 1. Receive money for successful products (Not in 1st turn)
 2. Buy and allocate resources to costs
 3. Draw and play events
 4. Draw and bring personalities into play
 5. Draw products
-6. Build products
+6. Build products and adjust scores
-7. Adjust scores

 ## Receive money for successful products (Not in 1st turn)
 In this phase players receive money for any products already built.
 Everything in Chip Shop needs money.
 Selling products makes money and it's spend on everything else.
 If a player runs out of money they are declared [bankrupt](concepts/bankrupt) and must start the game again as a new company (as in setup phase).